wulms/bidsconvertr/docs/_sources/md_files/workflow.md.txt

 tips can be found on the left panel and hyperlinks to the BIDS specification.
 Then you click “save” and close the ‘sequence mapper’.

-1)  You need to edit each cell, that contains a “please edit”.
+1)  You must edit every cell with the phrase "please edit."

-2)  Each ‘BIDS_sequence’ and ‘BIDS_type’ entry is validated in the backend with regular expressions based on BIDS.
-If a row is coloured “green” you have a high chance of a valid BIDS output.
+2)  Using regular expressions based on BIDS, each ‘BIDS_sequence’ and ‘BIDS_type’ entry is validated in the backend.

-3)  But note, we do not limit you in naming files.
-You are able to save non-valid BIDS strings, which are copied to BIDS, if selected as relevant.

-4)  You can ignore red rows, when having “irrelevant” marked cells.
+    There is a good possibility that a row will provide a valid BIDS output if it is coloured "green."

+3)  Note that you are not restricted in how you name files by us.
+    If you mark a non-valid BIDS string as relevant, it will be copied to BIDS and you can save it.

+4)  Red rows with "irrelevant" flagged cells can be disregarded.
+    There is no export of these to BIDS.
-    These are not exported to BIDS.
-Still, you have to remove the “please edit” from them.
-This is mandatory, so that the algorithm knows, that the user has edited each cell.
+    However, you need to take the "please edit" out of them.
+    This is required in order for the algorithm to recognise that the user has changed each cell.

-5)  Please “save” your table and close the app.
-The closing starts the rest of the workflow.
+5)  After clicking “save”, please exit the app.
+    The workflow continues after the closing.

 ![The color-coding of the Sequence Mapper.
 Can you find out, why some rows are still red?](../../../inst/figure/sequence_mapper_validity.png)

-The ‘matched’ column shows, when a sequence was detected as BIDS compliant.
-If your sequence is in the ‘unmatched’ column investigate each letter of the filename.
+When a sequence is recognised as BIDS compatible, it is indicated in the "matched" column.
+Investigate each letter of the filename if your sequence appears in the "unmatched" column.

 ## BIDS dataset & validation

-If everything is fine:
+When everything is in order:

 1. The files are copied to BIDS.

-2. The BIDS validation is started.
-Via Docker, if it is installed on your local machine, otherwise the online-version is launched and you have to select your folder manually.
-Files are never uploaded to the BIDS-Validator.
+2. The BIDS validation process begins.
+If Docker is already installed on your machine, it is started automatically.
+If not, the online-version is launched, and you must choose your folder manually.
+Please note: Files are never uploaded to the BIDS-Validator.

-3. You are asked, if you want to delete temporary images from your hard drive.
-Don’t do this manually!
-Do this only, when you have validated your data, and you already acquired all your data.
+3. You are prompted, if you want to remove temporary images from your hard disk.
+    Avoid performing this by hand!
+Only do this after validating your data and gathering all of your data.

-4. A Shiny viewer is started to visually inspect the images.
+4. A Shiny viewer is launched to examine the images visually.

 ![BIDS viewer](../../../inst/figure/bids_viewer.PNG)